bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 `/iii/i`

 The singular `i` at the end of that regex means "insensitive" and it refers to the case of the text matching the pattern.
-The `iii` is the actual pattern searched in the text, and because we use the "case insensitive" flag, it's going to match all variations of triple `i`‘s: `iii`, `iiI`, `iII` , `III`, `IiI`, `Iii`, and so on.
+The `iii` is the actual pattern searched in the text, and because we use the "case insensitive" flag, it's going to match all variations of triple `i`'s: `iii`, `iiI`, `iII` , `III`, `IiI`, `Iii`, and so on.

 Note
 ----